Develop5/Practices/Java/thejavaworkshop/The-Java-Workshop/README.md

 Are used to initializing the basic properties of classes, and so are used when assigning values to variables, for instance.

+### Access modifiers

+There are four types of Java access modifiers:

+**Private**: The access level of a private modifier is only within the class.
+It cannot be accessed from outside the class.

+**Default**: The access level of a default modifier is only within the package.
+It cannot be accessed from outside the package.
+If you do not specify any access level, it will be the default.

+**Protected**: The access level of a protected modifier is within the package and outside the package through child class.
+If you do not make the child class, it cannot be accessed from outside the package.

+**Public**: The access level of a public modifier is everywhere.
+It can be accessed from within the class, outside the class, within the package and outside the package.

 ###
 [Markdown syntax](https://www.markdownguide.org/basic-syntax/)